-The AirPods Pro 2 perform admirably on the trail thanks to their secure fit and Adaptive Transparency mode that keeps you aware of your surroundings while blocking just enough wind noise.
-Whether you’re using transparency or not, these have a very pleasant, balanced sound great for all genres and podcasts.
+The AirPods Pro 2 perform admirably at home and on the trail thanks to their secure fit and Adaptive Transparency mode that keeps you aware of your surroundings while still blocking just enough wind noise.
+Whether you’re using transparency or not, these have a very pleasant, balanced sound that’s great for all genres and podcasts.

-They stay put during jogging or light hiking if the silicone tips fit your ears, and thats a big if.
-For me, they fit great and stay put through most activity but they tend to fall out of Alisha’s ears so she tends to run and workout with either the Suunto Sonic or Powerbeats which we’ll get to later in the list.
+They stayed put during jogging or light hiking–as long as the silicone tips fit your ears.
+And thats a big if.
+For me, they fit great and stay put through most activity, but they tend to fall out of Alisha’s smaller ears, so she tends to prefer other options on this list.

 Regardless, the sweat and water-resistant IPX4 rating means they can handle drizzle and perspiration without issue.
 With active noise cancellation, adaptive EQ, and spatial audio, they’re versatile enough to go from trail to travel seamlessly.